What is Enterprise Traffic Protector (ETP)?

 A positive and productive workplace benefits both the business and its customers.
 When a workforce has the right tools and applications – plus a fast, efficient, and highly secure network – teams can focus in a productive manner and the business can succeed.

 There has been a dramatic increase in the number of workers who now access cloud-based tools and applications via the internet while in or away from the office.
 This has put new demands on how business owners create and support productivity while helping to secure the business.
 Now, in addition to businesses maintaining secure internet access from physical workspaces, they must also spend time making sure their workforce is supported with secure internet access wherever they work.
-This includes addressing cybersecurity concerns that could interrupt workflow and leave a company vulnerable to attacks.
+This includes addressing concerns that could interrupt workflow and leave a company vulnerable to attacks in addition to corresponding cybersecurity solutions.

 Cyber criminals are exploiting businesses, guests, and devices accessing the internet from the office or from remote locations.
 The result has been a sharp increase in cyberattacks that can cripple a business, especially a small to midsized company.